Analysis | What is — and isn’t — unusual about the current situation at the U.S.-Mexico border

 In recent years, there was an additional problem that emerged from the Flores agreement signed in 1997 (and named for the young migrant around which it was focused).
 Since children could only be held for short periods, the standard practice was to then release them with their families.
 That helped spur a surge in families coming to the border in 2019, with newly arriving parents hoping that they would be soon released from detention with their children.
 Hence the practice of the Trump administration to separate children from their parents: The administration hoped both to be able to continue to detain adults — and to discourage parents from coming out of fear of losing their children.

 By the time Donald Trump was president, the migration patterns seen under Bush had collapsed.
 In 2017, apprehensions hit recent lows with migrants concerned about how they would be received by the administration.
-Two years later, the country saw that surge in families, many of whom simply turned themselves in to Border Patrol agents seeking asylum in the United States.
+Two years later, the country saw that surge in families, many of whom simply turned themselves in to Border Patrol agents to seek asylum in the United States.

 That behavior itself marked a change in the process.
 Instead of a pattern of migrants seeking illegal entry to the country, huge numbers were seeking to enter legally through the asylum process — often recognizing that the overburdened system for processing such requests would mean a window of legal residency in the country.

 Because the pattern has been reshaped over the past several years, it is hard to know whether we should expect the current surge in migration at the border under President Biden to continue.
-It’s worth noting that the increase now being seen — and now a focus of national political attention — began in April, in part a function of the decrease in migration caused by the coronavirus pandemic.
+It is worth noting that the increase being seen — now a focus of national political attention — began in April, in part a function of the decrease in migration caused by the coronavirus pandemic.

 Despite the rhetoric, the main driver of the surge from last April through February wasn’t children but individual adults.